gammarf/grf_sphinx/client.rst

 Usage
 =====

-The client will identify RTL-SDR devices and HackRF.
-The client can use many RTL-SDRs, but only the first HackRF.
-Once initialization is complete, you will be presented with a prompt.
-You can use the below commands.
-Lines that start with a ``#`` are ignored.
-Tab completion is available.
+The client will identify any available RTL-SDR devices, and the first HackRF.
+You will be presented with a prompt.
+Use the below command reference to get started (tab completion is available).

     * ``devs``: Show loaded devices and running modules.
 Time is UTC